Tyrceo/Hiring-Test-Instructions/README.md

 ```

 ## Suggested python version and libraries
-You are free to use any libraries you want.
+You are free to use any libraries you want.\
-You are expected to use python 3 syntax (we use 3.7.5 these days)
+You are expected to use python 3 syntax (we use 3.7.5 these days).\
 You'll probably find the following libraries quite useful:
   - pandas and geopandas
   - pymysql

 ## Local http server
-You'll probably need to run a local server when developping the visualization.
+You'll probably need to run a local server when developping the visualization.\
-You are also free to choose any method you want
+You are also free to choose any method you want.\
-If you're not sure, running the following command in the terminal,
+If you're not sure, running the following terminal command,
-in the directory of your html file should suffice
+in the directory of your html file should suffice.
 ```sh
 python -m http.server
 ```